-Reasonable assurance engagement report in accordance with the NGER Audit Determination, submitted with an application for an abatement statement (formerly known as a certificate of entitlement) for an Emissions Reduction Fund registered project and with lodgement of a project report.
+Reasonable assurance engagement report in accordance with the NGER Audit Determination, submitted with an application for an abatement statement (formerly known as a certificate of entitlement) for an Emissions Reduction Fund registered project and with lodgement of an offsets report.

 The audit team leader must be a registered greenhouse and energy auditor, Category 2.

-Scheme participant‘s project report and application for Australian carbon credit units.
+Scheme participant‘s offsets report and application for Australian carbon credit units.

 Compliance of project with:

 Audit covers the period specified at section 74 of the CFI Rule.
 Project operated and implemented in accordance with section 27 declaration.